About Radiation Therapy to Your Lymph Nodes

 Follow the guidelines below to help manage these side effects.

 • Brush your teeth after you eat and before you go to bed.
-Use a soft-bristle toothbrush and the toothpaste your dentist recommended or a mild toothpaste that has fluoride.
+Use a soft-bristle toothbrush.
+Use the toothpaste your dentist recommended or a mild toothpaste that has fluoride.

 • If you have dentures, a bridge, or a dental prosthesis, take it out and clean it each time you clean your mouth.
 Leave it out while you sleep.
 If your mouth becomes irritated, keep it out of your mouth as much as you can.

-• If you currently floss your teeth, keep flossing once a day before you go to bed.
-If you haven’t flossed in the past, don’t start during your treatment.
+• If you floss your teeth now, keep flossing once a day before you go to bed.
+If you do not floss now, do not start during your radiation therapy.

 • Rinse your mouth every 4 to 6 hours, or more often for comfort.
-Use 1 of the following liquids:
+Use 1 of these liquids:

 To rinse, swish and gargle the liquid for 15 to 30 seconds, then spit it out.

 • Use a lip moisturizer after you care for your mouth.
-Don’t apply it 4 hours before your treatment.
+Do not use lip moisturizer for 4 hours before your treatments.

-If your mouth is dry, try the suggestions below.
+If your mouth is dry, try these suggestions:

 • Use a mouth moisturizer.